sciactive/nephele/packages/nephele-serve/README.md

   --pam-auth                           Use PAM authentication.
 (Requires PAM libraries.)
   --auth-user-filename                 htpasswd filename.
 (Defaults to '.htpasswd'.)
   --auth-user-file                     A specific htpasswd file to use for every request.
+  --auth-username <username>           Authenticate with a given username instead.
+  --auth-password <password>           Authenticate with a given password instead.
   --no-update-check                    Don't check for updates.
   --help                               display help for command